TypedRest/TypedRest-DotNet/README.md

 `Samples\Library` demonstrates how to create a client library for a REST interface using `TypedRest`.

 `Samples\CommandLine` demonstrates how to use such a client library and `TypedRest.CommmandLine` to create a command-line client for a REST interface.

+`Samples\Wpf` demonstrates how to use such a client library and `TypedRest.Wpf` to create a GUI client for a REST interface.